python/cpython/Doc/library/pathlib.rst

       >>> PureWindowsPath('c:/Windows', 'd:bar')
       PureWindowsPath('d:bar')

-   On Windows, the drive is not reset when a drive-less absolute path segment (e.g., ``r'\foo'``) is encountered::
+   On Windows, the drive is not reset when a rooted relative path segment (e.g., ``r'\foo'``) is encountered::

       >>> PureWindowsPath('c:/Windows', '/Program Files')